-She has been researching the Bain family tree and she and my sister Sheila have worked out that we share a Great-Great-Great Grandfather, one Donald Bain, born in Wick 14 April 1777 – died 1853.
+She has been researching the Bain family tree and she and my sister Sheila have worked out that we share a Great-Great-Great Grandfather, one Donald Bain, born in Wick on the 14th of April 1777.
 He married Katherine Bremner and they lived in Sarclet, just south of Wick way up in north-east Scotland.

-The next year, 1854, his brother George and his wife Annie (nee Watson) had a son.
+It seems Stewart’s father Donald also died that year.
+The next year, 1854, his brother George and wife Annie (nee Watson) had a son.
 They named him Stewart.

 He is the Stewart Bain who came to Harrismith, Orange River Colony in South Africa with his brother James in 188_ and married Janet Burley.
 They had seven kids: The seven ‘Royal Bains’ of Harrismith, named after their hotel, The Royal Hotel in Station Road.
 This ‘title’ was to distinguish them from the ‘Central Bains’, not to claim royalty!
 My grandmother was the fifth of these seven ‘Royal Bains’ – Annie Watson Bain.

 Stewart and Janet raised their ‘Royal Bain’ family in this cottage adjacent to their hotel in Station Road, down near the railway line:

 James Bain, Stewart’s brother and owner of the Central Hotel, called his home ‘Caithness’.
 It was in Stuart Street near their hotel in the centre of town.
 There they raised their brood – eight ‘Central Bains.’
 One of them was also Annie Watson Bain.
 Her story ends tragically.
 Thanks to Katrina we know more about it.